CODAIT/text-extensions-for-pandas/README.md

   cover complex end-to-end NLP use cases (work in progress).

-## Instructions to run a demo notebook
+## Instructions to run a demo notebook locally
-1. Check out a copy of this repository
-1. (optional) Use the script `env.sh` to set up an Anaconda environment for running the code in this repository.
-1. Type `jupyter lab` from the root of your local source tree to start a [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) environment.
-1. Navigate to the `notebooks` directory and choose any of the notebooks there

 ## Contributing